Carrie Sheffield: Career

+Government service

+In November 2025, Virginia Governor Glenn Youngkin appointed Sheffield to the Virginia state Board for Professional and Occupational Regulation for a term ending June 30, 2028.
+In January 2026, she was unanimously elected Vice Chair of the Virginia state Board for Professional and Occupational Regulation.

 Personal life

 Sheffield formally left the LDS Church in 2010 and eventually became an agnostic.
 She was subsequently baptized in the Episcopal Church in Manhattan under the spiritual guidance of Presiding Bishop Michael Curry.
 She now attends "a Bible-believing, nondenominational church in the Washington, D.C., area."

-She visited all seven continents before turning 30, is an avid runner who has completed the Marine Corps Marathon.
+She was a traveling enthusiast and visited every continent, including Antarctica, before age 30.
+She ran the Marine Corps Marathon and won the National Press Club 5K three times.